christoffer-nylen/backstrace/README.md

 ## Implementation

-The [pystrace](https://github.com/dirtyharrycallahan/pystrace) project is used to parse the strace log, and [grep](https://man7.org/linux/man-pages/man1/grep.1.html) is used to print the lines that matches a pattern.
+The [pystrace](https://github.com/dirtyharrycallahan/pystrace) project is used to parse the strace log, and [grep](https://man7.org/linux/man-pages/man1/grep.1.html) is used for searching and presenting the lines that match a pattern.

 ## Syntax
 backstrace [OPTION...]
 [PATTERN ..]
 [FILE]